jjayjack/CSS-animations/README.md

 -_Inheritance_

 Demonstated through the use a the `body` selector, inheritance allows for the commencing elements to be given the same properties as their parent `body`.
+Used to define

+    - font-family
+    - font-weight
+    - font-size
+    - line-height
+    - color